Multiple choice questions

 You won't be able to review your answers to the hazard perception test; as on the road, you will only have one chance to respond to the developing hazard, so you will need to concentrate throughout each clip.

-If you react inappropriately during the video clip by clicking continuously or in a pattern of responses you will score zero for that clip.
+If you react inappropriately during a clip by clicking continuously or in a pattern of responses you will score zero for that clip.
 At the end of the clip a pop-up box will appear informing you that you have scored zero for that particular clip.

 For car drivers and motorcyclists, the pass mark is 44 out of 75.